vackosar/vackosar.github.io/_posts/2022-01-09-7-powers-moats-through-lens-of-modified-dibellos-business-mental-model.md

 The three core areas are:
 - Supply, or leadership: factors involved in effective operations
+  - employees, management, incentives
 - Demand, or strategy: forces influencing the market
+  - customers, competition, government
 - Capital, or finance: those driving business finance and economic climates
   - financial performance, cost of goods sold, fixed assets, receivables, or R&D.

+Note: Nick Huber of Sweaty Startup seems to be thinking along the two of the main dimensions describes "[Every company has a customer or a employee problem](https://www.youtube.com/watch?v=OJmT9n0XbIU)".

 ### Modified DiBello Dimensions
 Below dimensions are changed such that each of them involves interaction with the world outside the company,